Dallas Cowboys vs. Minnesota Vikings NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Vikings home games this season average 51.7 total points, 3.3 fewer than this outing's over/under (55).

-- Away from home, Dallas is 3-0 against the spread, and 2-1 overall.
+- This season in away games, Dallas is 3-0 against the spread and 2-1 overall.

-- On the road, the Cowboys are unbeaten ATS (1-0) as 2.5-point favorites or more.
+- On the road, the Cowboys are unbeaten ATS (1-0) as 1.5-point favorites or more.

-- In three away games this year, Dallas has hit the over twice.
+- In three road games this season, Dallas has hit the over twice.

 Powered by Data Skrive.